scitags/flowd-go/README.md

 Also, be sure to run the following to be greeted with a help message showing you what other commands besides `run` are available.
 You can also check the Markdown-formatted manpage on `rpms/flowd-go.1.md` to get a list of available flags and commands along a more detailed description.

+## Releasing
+All the documentation regarding how to make a release can be found on [`rpm/README.md`](./rpm/README.md).
+The bottom line is that both a regular GitHub-CI-based release and a CERN Koji-based release will be made.

 ### Not so quickstart
 One can also leverage Docker containers to run `flowd-go`.
 However, given we'll be making use of some rather advanced technologies in the sense that